 Moving on from cool and calm colours, we also have those colours which reflect the trend towards eco-living.
 You have already made the choice to recycle much of your kitchen by choosing replacement cabinet doors and your choice of colour might also reflect this attitude.
 You can add greens, blues, sunshine yellows and food or earth inspired tones.

 Wood is the ideal material for this look.
-You can still choose a high gloss finish such as the Tiepolo from Visions, while getting a look which takes you back to nature.
+You can still choose a high gloss finish such as the Japanese Pear from Legato, while getting a look which takes you back to nature.
 Adding any wood finish like oak or beech will result in a kitchen which looks handmade and therefore fits in with the Eco trend.

 Your choice of worktop will also reflect this with composites, stone and wood all showing off your green credentials.
 Add recycling points, a compost bin and plenty of plants and you have the ideal modern kitchen.